 In the early 1950s, Dr. Lose decided she wanted to become a large animal veterinarian.
 She studied hard and graduated from the University of Pennsylvania veterinary school in 1957.
 Dr. Lose was one of only two women in her graduating class of 50 students.
 When she first started practicing equine medicine, Dr. Lose was told that equine vets “were on their way out” (Vet Practice) and that veterinary medicine was a man’s game, not a woman’s.

 However, that statement did little to deter her.
 Dr. Lose built two equine surgical hospitals in Pennsylvania, making her the first woman vet to do so.
 She specialized in equine orthopedics, soft tissue injuries, horse ulcers, and colics.
 Dr. Lose developed a “procedure that transects the check ligament sheath.
 This released the tendon and resulted in nearly 100 percent success in every club-footed horse she tried it on” (Vet Practice).
 None of Dr. Lose’s surgical patients ever experienced a post-op infection.
-This was considered her greatest accomplishment because not many veterinarians can lay claim to the same feat.
+This would go on as her greatest accomplishment because not many veterinarians can lay claim to the same feat.

-Unfortunately, both of Dr. Lose’s equine hospitals are closed now.
+Unfortunately, both of Dr. Lose’s equine hospitals have since closed.
 Dr. Lose moved to Florida in 2000, where she continued to work as a track veterinarian for many years.
 On September 30th, 2019, Dr. Lose sadly passed away.
 But her contributions to the veterinary world live on in her mentees and four books.
 Their titles are: No Job for a Lady, Blessed are the Broodmares, Blessed are the Foals, and Keep Your Horse Healthy.

 A New PATHfinder